MILFORD SOUND CRUISES – The Most Beautiful Cruise

 Scenic flight over Milford Sound

-Experience this incredible helicopter flight over Mitre Peak in Milford Sound.
+Experience and incredible helicopter flight over Mitre Peak in Milford Sound.
 It’s the perfect way to see the impressive landscape of Fiordland NP from the air.
 Depart from Milford Airport and track west along Milford Sound.
 Climb alongside Bowen Falls and Mitre Peak for some great views of the fiords and its towering peaks.
-After the 20 minute flight you will return to Milford base.
+After the 20-minute flight, you will return to Milford base.

 → Book here your scenic flight over Milford Sound